Es ist das Heil uns kommen her, BWV 9

-Johann Sebastian Bach composed the church cantata Es ist das Heil uns kommen her (It is our salvation come here to us), BWV 9 in Leipzig for the sixth Sunday after Trinity between 1732 and 1735.
+Johann Sebastian Bach composed the church cantata Es ist das Heil uns kommen her (It is our salvation come here to us), BWV 9 in Leipzig for the sixth Sunday after Trinity and first performed it on 1 August 1734.
 It is a chorale cantata, based on the hymn "Es ist das Heil uns kommen her" by Paul Speratus.
 Bach composed the cantata to fill a gap in his chorale cantata cycle written for performances in Leipzig from 1724.

 The cantata is structured in seven movements, framed as the earlier chorale cantatas by a chorale fantasia and a chorale four-part setting, of the first and the twelfth stanza in the original words by the reformer Speratus, published in the First Lutheran hymnal.
 The theme is salvation from sin by God's grace alone.
 An anonymous librettist paraphrased the content of ten inner stanzas to alternating recitatives and arias.
 Bach scored the cantata for a chamber ensemble of four vocal parts, flauto traverso, oboe d'amore, strings and continuo.
 He gave all three recitatives to the bass, like a sermon interrupted in reflection by a tenor aria with solo violin and a duet of soprano and alto with the wind instruments.

 History and words

-Bach composed the cantata for the Sixth Sunday after Trinity between 1732 and 1735.
+Bach composed the cantata for the Sixth Sunday after Trinity in 1734.
 It filled a gap in his second annual cycle of chorale cantatas written for performance in Leipzig.
 In 1724, when he composed the cycle, he had an engagement in Köthen that Sunday, and therefore left the text for later completion.
 The cantata is based on a hymn "Es ist das Heil uns kommen her" by Paul Speratus, which was published in 1524 in the Achtliederbuch, the first Lutheran hymnal.
 The theme of the chorale is the Lutheran creed of salvation from sin by God's grace alone (justification by faith), summarized in the first stanza: "Deeds can never help, ... faith beholds Jesus Christ, ...
 He has become the Intercessor".